Paper TLDR Project

 • The rest follow from Fourier analysis to upper bound the $\ell_\infty$-norm of the probability density of the polynomial split’s coefficient $\sum\limits_{k = 0}^{\ell - 1} c_{k \ell + j} \xi^k$ for $j \in [0, d/\ell - 1]$, which bounds the probability of the split being 0.

-• The soundness of BLS19 is $1 / q$ for the challenge in the first round of $\Sigma$-protocol is $c \in \ZZ_q \subset \ring_q$, the protocol need to be repeated multiple times for sufficient soundness.
+Practical Exact Proofs from Lattices: New Techniques to Exploit Fully-Splitting Rings (soundness amplification for exact proof of knowledge) The soundness of BLS19 is $1 / q$ for the challenge in the first round of $\Sigma$-protocol is $c \in \ZZ_q \subset \ring_q$, the protocol need to be repeated multiple times for sufficient soundness.

 TODO: Practical Lattice-Based Zero-Knowledge Proofs for Integer Relations